viveksyngh/search-agg/README.md

 2. [Install Docker Compose ](https://docs.docker.com/compose/install/)

+### Get the code
-### Clone this Repository and Change to repository directory
+Clone this repository and change to repository directory

 ### Run below command to bring up all services
 ```